mdda/deep-learning-workshop/README.md

       *  Difficulty : How to deal with random additional columns
          *  Would prefer to limit time-horizon of game
             *  Perhaps have a 'grey column' added with fixed (high) value as a reward
+         *  May need to customize reward function, since it is (in principle) unbounded
+            *  Whereas what's important is the relative value of the different actions (rather than their individual accuracy)
       *  Optimisation : Game symmetry under permutation of the colours
          *  WOLOG, can assume colour in bottom right is colour '1'
             *  But colouring in remainder still gives us 3*2*1 choices